Bakshishkaur/project2/README.md

 # New Project

-This project was createdfrom local system.
+This project was created from local system.
+Created by Bakshish kaur